HenrikSkog/cognition/CONTRIBUTING.md

 # Cognition: Contributing Documentation

-In this guide, you will get an overview of the contribution workflow from opening an issue, creating a merge request, reviewing, and merging the merge request.
+In this guide, you will get an overview of the contribution workflow: Going from opening an issue, resolving that issue, creating a merge request, reviewing another developer's merge request, and merging your code into the `main` branch.

-To get an overview of the project, please read through the root [README](README.md).
+To get an overview of the project, please read through the root [`README.md`](README.md).

 ## Gitpod